By Rick Benson

 Invest in a New Hobby

 Boredom is often the leading catalyst for increased gambling desires among gamblers.
 Redirect your focus and find new activities to keep yourself busy and distracted.
 Exploring new interests will add renewed enthusiasm to your life and help keep your mind off gambling.
-The Recover Strong program is just one of the programs focused on physical fitness to help keep gambling cravings at bay.

 Master Coping Mechanisms